ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 Discussions will reinforce concepts from class and introduce concepts that are especially helpful for completing programming assignments.
 Students from either section can attend either discussion.
+In general, the Tuesday section will focus more on reinforcing concepts, and Fridays will focus more on introducing programming assignments.

 <table class="table table-striped">
 <thead>